 When You're Sick

 When you're sick, you're under stress.
 To deal with this stress, your body releases hormones that help it fight disease.
 But these hormones have side effects.
-They raise blood sugar levels and interfere with the blood sugar-lowering effects of insulin.
+They raise blood glucose levels and interfere with the blood glucose-lowering effects of insulin.

 Prepare a plan for sick days in advance.
 Work with your doctor, or a diabetes educator.
-The plan will include when to call your diabetes team, how often to measure blood sugar and urine ketones, what medicines to take, and how to eat.
+The plan will include when to call your diabetes team, how often to measure blood glucose and urine ketones, what medications to take, and how to eat.

 Also, attach to your plan a list of phone numbers for your doctor, diabetes educator, and dietitian.
 Make sure you also know how to reach them at night and on weekends and holidays.
 Then when illness strikes, you will be ready.

 You do not need to call your team every time you have a sniffle.
 But you will probably want to call if certain things happen.
 For example:

 - you've been sick or have had a fever for a couple of days and aren't getting better

 - you've been vomiting or having diarrhea for more than 6 hours